MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-format-code.md

 You can extend a Fabric notebook by using a _notebook extension_.
 A notebook extension is a software component that adds new functionality to the notebook interface.
 You install an extension as a library, and then you set it up to meet your specific needs.

-In this article, you will learn about two extensions that you can use to format Python code in a Fabric notebook.
+This article considers two extensions that you can use to format Python code in a Fabric notebook.

 - The [black](https://github.com/psf/black) Python code formatter extension.
-- The [Jupyter-black](https://github.com/n8henrie/jupyter-black) formatter extension, which you can also use to automatically format code in a Jupyter Notebook or Jupyter Lab.
+- The [jupyter-black](https://github.com/n8henrie/jupyter-black) formatter extension, which you can also use to automatically format code in a Jupyter Notebook or Jupyter Lab.

 > [!NOTE]
 > Both extensions are freely available from GitHub.